 3. Baptism Is Immersion in Water

 The word baptism in Greek means dip or immerse.
 And most scholars agree that this is the way the early church practiced baptism.
-Only much later does the practice of sprinkling or pouring emerge, as far as we can tell from the evidence.
+Only much later does the practice of sprinkling or pouring emerge.

 There are a few other pointers to immersion besides the meaning of the word and the imagery of death and burial.
 In Acts 8:37-38, the Ethiopian eunuch comes to faith while riding with Philip in his chariot and says, “See, here is water!
 What prevents me from being baptized?”
 Philip agrees and it says, “He commanded the chariot to stop, and they both went down into the water, Philip and the eunuch, and he baptized him.”

 That they “went down into the water” makes most sense if they were going down to immerse him, not to sprinkle him.
 Similarly, it says in John 3:23, “John also was baptizing at Aenon near Salim, because water was plentiful there.”
 You don’t need plentiful water if you are simply sprinkling.
 You just need a jar.

 So there is really very little dispute that this was the way the early church baptized.
 They did it by immersing the new believer in water to signify his/her burial and resurrection with Jesus.